CoughKing/learn_python/README.md

 02. Basics Data Types and variables.
 03. Various Operators and User Input.
 04. If Statements and Conditions.
-05. Loops
+05. Loops.
 06. Sequence and Collections.
 Here 06_1 dives into Lists and its functions and methods.
 06_2 introduce about tuples.
+And 06_3 introduce dictionary.
+07. Functions.
+08. Exception Handling.
+09. File Operations.
+010. String Functions.